davappler/Intro-to-Mongo-DB/README.md

 - `db.books.updateOne({_id: ObjectId("1234324234234232432")} , {$pull: {genres: "fantasy"}} )` - This `pull` keyword will take the `fantasy` string out of the genres array (it will delete it from that array)
 - `db.books.updateOne({_id: ObjectId("1234324234234232432")} , {$push: {genres: "fantasy"}} )` - This `push` keyword will add the `fantasy` string to the genres array,
 - `db.books.updateOne({_id: ObjectId("1234324234234232432")} , {$push: {genres: {$each: ["fantasy","thriller"]} }} )` - This `push` keyword will add the `["fantasy","thriller"]` each of these strings to the genres array,

+- find() method does not return all the documents to us, here it returns a cursor object, it is an object that points to a set of documents.
+If find() has arguments then cursor object points to a subset of documents.
+- cursor objects has few methods which we can then use to fetch the data which the cursor points to, two of these methods are => `toArray` and `forEach`
+- toArray puts the documents that the cursor points to into an array
+- if we run a find method and it gets 50k documents from database, they do not all come in one go from database.
+- Data comes in batches of 101 documents, then forEach is executed on those 101 documents then next 101 are fetched and so on until 50k are iterated.